better-dem/better-dem.github.io/_posts/2017-2-3-Property-Tax-Impacts-Methodology.md

 ## Data Sources

-### King County Election Website

-The [election website](http://www.kingcounty.gov/depts/elections/how-to-vote/ballots/whats-on-the-ballot/ballot-measures/february-special/list-of-measures/maple-valley.aspx) included an estimate that the tax rate would be increased by $0.35 per $1000 of home value.
+The [King County election website](http://www.kingcounty.gov/depts/elections/how-to-vote/ballots/whats-on-the-ballot/ballot-measures/february-special/list-of-measures/maple-valley.aspx) included an estimate that the tax rate would be increased by $0.35 per $1000 of home value.

-### 2015 American Community Survey Data (Produced Annually by Census Bureau)
+We used data from the 2015 American Community Survey Data (Produced Annually by Census Bureau).
+We used the 2015 ACS because the 2016 results aren't available yet at the time of our analysis - we made no attempt to extrapolate 2016 numbers.
 We used data from the following two pages: [employment and income information for Maple Valley](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/15_5YR/DP03/1600000US5343150), and [housing information for Maple Valley](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/15_5YR/DP04/1600000US5343150).

-We used the 2015 ACS because the 2016 results aren't available yet at the time of our analysis - we made no attempt to extrapolate 2016 numbers.

-### 2015 Maple Valley Final Budget

 We used the [2015 Maple Valley Final Budget](http://www.maplevalleywa.gov/home/showdocument?id=7826) property tax rate of $1.25 / $1000.